varelaerick/Portfolio/index.md

 ## **Personal Projects**

-In my personal projects I was always looking to bring some kind of value for my personal business.
+In my personal projects I was always looking to bring some kind of value for my business.
 For that reason, most of my projects are related to websites informations, predictions or insights.
 The projects are the following:
 <br/>
 <br/>